HugoLafleur/prom-toolkit/README.md

 4. Python 3.x.x
 5. AWS CLI >= 1.10

-_*Note for MacOS users*: Most of the commands will run on a station with Docker for Desktop, but some of the networking assumptions do not apply for MacOS (e.g. reaching the host machine from the gateway in the Docker bridge network)_
+_*Note for MacOS users*: Most of the commands will run on a station with Docker for Desktop, but some of the networking assumptions do not apply for MacOS (e.g. reaching the host machine from the gateway in the Docker bridge network).
+Added a macos-specific scraping job to address this._

 ### Launch
 To start the workspace, just use: